rt-net/crane_x7_ros/crane_x7_examples/README.md

-This is an example code to use joystick controller to change the hand position and posture, or to open and close of the gripper, or to preset PID gains or to generate position trajectory with direct teaching.
+This is an example code to use joystick controller to change the hand position and posture, or to open and close of the gripper, or to preset the PID gains or to generate a position trajectory with direct teaching.

 Connect a joystick controller to a PC and check the device `/dev/input/js0` existence then launch nodes with command: